Can You Freeze Lobster Tails? How To Freeze Lobster Tails?

 3. How to freeze lobster meat out of the shell?

-There is a way to store lobster meat out of the shell cooked before freezing.
-Follow the instruction below to get more information.
+There is a way to freeze lobster meat out of the shell.
+Follow this instruction below to get more informations.

-- Depending on how many pounds of lobster you have in the pot, you'll need to steam them for 10 to 20 minutes until they're properly cooked.
-You can always inspect the meat of a lobster by breaking it open; if it's fully cooked, it will turn white instead of transparent.
+- Depending on how many pounds of lobster you have in the pot, you'll need to steam them for more 5 to 10 minutes until they're properly cooked.

 - Don't overfill a bag with the meat.
 If you need more than one bag, do so.
 In the freezer, the meat should be able to lay flat.